 Now You Know How To Become A Freelance Proofreader

 The best way to become a proofreader is to follow Caitlin’s lead.
-She is not only a talented proofreader, but she’s an incredible teacher too.
+She is not only a talented proofreader who earned $43,000 her first year proofreading online part-time, but she’s a natural and inspiring teacher too.

 - the most important grammar rules you will run into as a freelance proofreader